bogdanr/bogdanr.github.io/_posts/2016-10-29-iot-fuzzy-clock.md

 Let's see how to make a very precise clock that will be read with a large margin of error.
 It should be easy for the technically inclined and it can also be fun.

+<video src="/assets/img/FuzzyClock-timelapse.webm" type="video/webm" width="770" controls autoplay loop></video>

 The purpose is to introduce some very versatile and yet cheap building blocks in the most straightforward way possible.
 It was written for beginners and it explains a bunch of things from scratch.

+Above you can see the green LED is the minute, the red one is the hour and the blue one indicates atmospheric pressure.
+It's a 12 hour clock and in the time lapse it goes from ~ 5:10 to 6:50 PM.
+When the blue LED is close to the left there is a small chance of rain and when it's close to the right there is a significant chance of rain.

 ## BOM (Bill of materials)